Let’s Talk About: Diabetes Awareness

 Epidemiology

 According to WHO, about 422 million people worldwide have diabetes, with the majority living in low and middle-income countries.
-In 2019, diabetes and diabetes-related kidney disease led to an estimated 2 million deaths worldwide (Morris, 2019).
+In 2019, diabetes and diabetes-related kidney disease led to an estimated 2 million deaths worldwide2.

 Signs and Symptoms